lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab5-node-and-dapr/readme.md

 ```
 which reads the dependencies in package-lock.json or package.json and downloads and installs all direct (and indirect) dependencies.

-Check out the *app.js* file.
+Open file *app.js* in the editor.
 It contains a small application that handles HTTP requests: it stores the name passed in the request and stores it as state (in a Dapr state store called *statestore*).
 It keeps track of the number of occurrences of each name and reports in the HTTP response how many times a name has been mentioned.

 The Node application is started through Dapr (using `dapr run --app-id nodeapp node app.js`) and in that way gets its own Dapr sidecar that handles the state related activities.
-The Node application uses the Node SDK to communicate with the Sidecar - instead of and much more convenient and elegant then explicit HTTP or gRPC interactions.
+The Node application uses the Node SDK to communicate with the Sidecar - instead of and much more convenient and elegant than explicit HTTP or gRPC interactions.

 This diagram gives an overview of the application.
 ![](images/app-dapr-state.png)